ADWilk19/Life-Expectancy-and-GDP-Starter/README.md

 # Life Expectancy and GDP
-This is a project that looks at Life Expectancy at Birth and GDP for six countries between 2000 and 2015.
+This is a project that investigates Life Expectancy at Birth and GDP for six countries between 2000 and 2015.

 ## Project Goals
-The goals are to prepare data, followed by analysis with plots, and seek to explain the findings from the study.
+The goals are to prepare data, followed by analysis with plots, and seek to explain the findings.

 ## Questions to Answer
-Here are a few questions that this project will seek to answer:
+Here are the questions that this project will seek to answer:
 1. Has life expectancy increased over time in the six nations?
 2. Has GDP increased over time in the six nations?
 3. Is there a correlation between GDP and life expectancy of a country?